don't judge a book...

 It's the same when we come to people.
 The outside cover does not always accurately convey the inward journey.

 I have a friend.
-I love him to bits but he has an issue with people whom he considers to be overweight.
-When we're out and about he'll pass comments to me about their weight like "How could they let themselves go like that?" or if we're in a restaurant he might say something like "Is it any wonder she's overweight when she eats that much?"
+I love him to bits however he has an issue with people whom he considers to be overweight.
+When we're out and about he'll pass comments to me about their weight like "How could they let themselves go like that?" or if we're in a restaurant he might say something like "Is it any wonder they're overweight when they eat that much?"

 Comments like that have always made me feel uncomfortable because I know, from personal experience, that people can turn to food for comfort when they don't get that comfort from people near and dear to them, or they turn to food and weight gain as a form of protection, safety, security - adding some padding to yourself makes you feel less susceptible to being hurt.

-But no matter how often I may voice my feelings about judging people in this way (or any other way) before you have walked a mile in their shoes, it always seems to fall on deaf ears with my friend.
-You can't change people's opinions or perceptions, only they can do that when and if they choose to, but you should still voice your discomfort around such conversations.
+However, no matter how often I may voice my feelings about judging people in this way (or any other way) before you have walked a mile in their shoes, it always seems to fall on deaf ears with my friend.
+The thing is, you can't change people's opinions or perceptions, only they can do that when and if they choose to.
+In saying that, you should still voice your discomfort around such conversations.

 And the reason was that their appearance had changed dramatically.